How to Volunteer

 NCRA consists of three interacting groups of people.

-Next are the volunteers who work on the committees, task forces, councils, and boards that recommend policy and accomplish the work of the association.
-In any given year, about 275 members are providing the leadership and technical know-how that enable our committees and task forces to complete their assignments.
+- Next are the volunteers who work on the committees, task forces, councils, and boards that recommend policy and accomplish the work of the Association.
+In any given year, about 275 members are providing the leadership and technical expertise that enable our committees and task forces to complete their assignments.

-Finally, our headquarters staff provides specialized expertise and the fulltime manpower needed to handle the details of organizational management and to help build programs as directed by the leadership.
+- Finally, our headquarters staff provides specialized expertise and the full-time labor needed to handle the details of organizational management and to help build programs as directed by the leadership.

-As important, volunteering benefits the volunteer.
-It provides opportunities for personal and professional growth, networking, and the chance to form lifelong friendships.
+Volunteering benefits the volunteer.
+It provides opportunities for personal and professional growth and networking and the chance to form lifelong friendships.

 NCRA is looking for members who want to become involved and make a difference in their profession.
 Check out the list of committees, task forces, and councils.
-See which ones interest you and then fill out a brief form (click on the link below) to let us know a little about your background and interests and which committee you are interested in serving on.
-We can't promise a committee assignment for everyone who is interested, but we will try to match your interests and background with our committee staffing needs.
+See which ones interest you, and fill out the committee volunteer form to tell us about your background and interests.
+We can’t promise a committee assignment for everyone, but we will try to match your interests and background with our committee staffing needs.